 No, there is not a statute of limitations on when the settlement agreement could be changed.
 There is not a deadline.
 There are rules in place on how often a settlement agreement could be changed and there are requirements on what could be changed and how.

 The document is primarily used by divorcing individuals with children and without children.
 A settlement agreement would be used in both instances, but a settlement agreement with children would be longer and more detailed.

 Yes, alternative or additional documents are needed when drafting a divorce settlement agreement when children are involved.
 When children are involved, there are additional findings of facts that must be included in the settlement agreement.
 They also have to submit a parenting plan, a child support worksheet, and a child support addendum.
-Most counties in Georgia also require the parents to complete a co-parenting seminar and file the certificate of completion of that class.
+Most counties in Georgia also require the parents to complete a co-parenting webinar and file the certificate of completion of that class.